 An occlusal splint (also called a night guard) is a good option for someone with mild to severe grinding behaviour.
 It is custom-made and is worn at night.

-Other treatment includes prescribed exercises, physiotherapy, heat application and the use of cosmetic injectables.
+Other treatment includes prescribed exercises, physiotherapy and heat application.